 - Site notices will be posted and further statutory correspondence will be sent to properties directly adjacent to the proposed works

-- For more details and to view the applications visit www.blackburn.gov.uk/planning from 18th September 2019 and then click on “search for a planning application”.
+- More details and view the applications.
 Access to the internet is also available at Council libraries, Darwen Town Hall and Blackburn Town Hall.

 - A statutory period of consultation will follow, and your views are invited on the applications by the Council as part of the process.